Curse ov Dialect: Musical career

 The group formed in 1994 with the original lineup consisting of MC Raceless, MC Malice and DJ Paso Bionic on turntables.
-It was with this lineup that they recorded their demo tape Evil Klownz (1995) and Hex Ov Intellect (1998).
+This lineup recorded their demo cassette Evil Klownz (1995) and Hex Ov Intellect (1998).
 Not long after the release of Hex Ov Intellect, they met Ollie Olsen (Max Q, No) who went on to produce their self-titled EP Curse Ov Dialect (2000).
 Malice left the group during the recording of Curse Ov Dialect and was replaced by Atarangi, 2 August and Volk Makedonski.
 With this lineup, they grew in popularity due to their wild live shows and strong anti-racist, anti-homophobic and internationalist message at a time of rising xenophobia in Australian politics and society.

 After shows supporting Anticon (Doseone, Sole, and Jel) in 2001, they landed a record deal with Mush Records which released Lost in the Real Sky in 2003.
 The album was mixed by Paso Bionic and mastered by Simon Polinski.
-On release, it was awarded 'Album of the Week' on 3RRR and 3PBS.
+Upon release, it was awarded 'Album of the Week' on 3RRR and 3PBS.
 Sebastian Chan says that "whilst [the album] radiates strong psychedelic surrealism, at the core, there are strong anti-racist, multiculturalist themes – which give the record a very specific Australian-ness.
-Likewise, the beats are drawn from literally everywhere – Arabic, mediaeval English, and of course traditional Macedonian.
+Likewise, the beats are drawn from literally everywhere – Arabic, mediaeval English, and of course traditional Macedonian."
 Anthony Carew in The Age wrote "from acknowledging racist states, to attacking such prejudice, to dreaming of some utopian global community in which 'all cultures come together', the album, unlike so many rap records, finds the lyricists talking about not just themselves, but the world at large."
 Brian Ho at Dusted Magazine described it as "a wonderfully imagined album that successfully borrows and reinterprets sounds from all facets of music and culture, creatively but still with enough energy and bounce for frequent neck exercise."

 Curse Ov Dialect followed with Wooden Tongues in 2006.
 Mixed by Cornel Wilczek and mastered by François Tétaz, their second effort for Mush Records received equally positive praise.
 Brian Turner of WFMU described the album as having "flowing rhymes and scratches [that] complement Muslimgauze-ish beats, baroque horns, kid choruses and operatic flights, Bollywood cooing, Balkan horn blasts all presented in sharp precision appropriate to the assorted lyrics (which focus, needless to say, on worldly diversity/cultural unity).
 It's admirable that all this can be presented with total energy and cohesiveness while *still* acknowledging all that is right about hip-hop history".
-Beat Magazine noted that "the biggest shock is that the second half plays with shade and texture, revealing subtlety to be one of their strengths, possibly the only thing not sampled on their debut".
+Beat Magazine noted that "the biggest shock is that the second half plays with shade and texture, revealing subtlety to be one of their strengths, possibly the only thing not sampled on their debut."